Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-But remember, you got your family.
-Yeah.
-You got, your sister that you're looking after.
-You've got your mum and dad that look after you.
-You've got a place that you can actually stay out of for the time being.
+You’ve got your sister you’re looking after, your mum and dad who look after you, a place you can stay for the time being.

 00:18:59:21 - 00:19:00:23